-The treasury share reserve represents the share repurchased but not yet cancelled during the year ended 31 December 2018.
-Own equity instruments which are reacquired and held by the Company or the Group are recognised directly inequity at cost.
+The amount represents the shares repurchased but not yet cancelled.
+Own equity instruments which are reacquired and held by the Company or the Group are recognised directly in equity at cost.
 No gain or loss is recognised in profit or loss on the purchase and cancellation on the Company's or the Group's own equity instruments.